DPDK/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 Additionally, a ``timespec`` value must be specified as a timeout, after which IPC will stop waiting and return.

-For synchronous synchronous requests, the ``rte_mp_reply`` descriptor must also be created.
+For synchronous requests, the ``rte_mp_reply`` descriptor must also be created.
 This is where the responses will be stored.
 The list of fields that will be populated by IPC are as follows:

 * ``nb_sent`` - number indicating how many requests were sent (i.e. how many
   peer processes were active at the time of the request).